Limit theorems for a strongly irreducible product of independent random matrices under optimal moment assumptions: Introduction

-The following Corollary is about the regularity of the stationary measure.
-The formulation \eqref{eq:regxislp} is analogous to the regularity result for the stationary measure on hyperbolic groups \cite[Proposition~5.1]{Benoist2016CentralLT}.
-This is also an improvement of the regularity results for the invariant measure on the projective space stated in \cite[Proposition~4.5]{CLT16}.
+Let us now deduce a result on the regularity of the stationary measure from Theorem \ref{th:slln}.
+The formulation \eqref{regxislp} is analogous to the regularity result for the stationary measure on hyperbolic groups \cite[Proposition~5.1]{Benoist2016CentralLT}.
+This is also an improvement of the regularity results for the stationary measure on the projective space stated in \cite[Proposition~4.5]{CLT16}.